awsdocs/amazon-eks-user-guide/doc_source/add-user-role.md

       arn:aws:iam::111122223333:role/eksctl-my-cluster-my-nodegroup-NodeInstanceRole-1XLS7754U3ZPA    system:node:{{EC2PrivateDNSName}}       system:bootstrappers,system:nodes
       ```

    1. Add a mapping for a role\.
 Replace `my-role` with your role name\.
-Replace `eks-console-dashboard-full-access-group` with the name of the group specified in your Kubernetes `rolebinding` or `clusterrolebinding`\.
+Replace `eks-console-dashboard-full-access-group` with the name of the group specified in your Kubernetes `RoleBinding` or `ClusterRoleBinding` object\.
 Replace `111122223333` with your account ID\.
+You can replace *admin* with any name you choose\.

       ```
-      eksctl create iamidentitymapping \
+      eksctl create iamidentitymapping --cluster my-cluster --region=region-code \
-          --cluster my-cluster \
-          --region=region-code \
-          --arn arn:aws:iam::111122223333:role/my-role \
-          --group eks-console-dashboard-full-access-group \
+          --arn arn:aws:iam::111122223333:role/my-role --username admin --group eks-console-dashboard-full-access-group \
           --no-duplicate-arns
       ```
 **Important**